dhchenx/mmkit-features/README.md

 from mmkfeatures.fusion.mm_features_node import MMFeaturesNode import numpy as np if __name__ == "__main__":
-    # 1. create an empty multimodal features library with root_name and dataset_names
+    # 1. create an empty multimodal features library with root and dataset names
     feature_lib=MMFeaturesLib(root_name="test features",dataset_name="test_features")
-    # 2. set names for each dimension name for convenience
+    # 2. set short names for each dimension for convenience
     feature_lib.set_features_name(["feature1","feature2","feature3"])
-    # 3. set a  list of content ids
+    # 3. set a  list of content IDs
     content_ids=["content1","content2","content3"]
-    # 4. according to ids, assign a group of features with interval to corresponding content id
+    # 4. according to IDs, assign a group of features with interval to corresponding content ID
     features_dict={}
     for id in content_ids:
         mmf_node=MMFeaturesNode(id)